Weather Alert:

 Civic Engagement

 The Civic Engagement Ministry of Resurrection seeks to build awareness of important social issues and encourage thoughtful dialogue and active participation in the democratic process.
+We fully supports the Social Justice Principles of the United Methodist Church and the Mission of the Resurrection Social Justice Ministry (link here).

 EarthCOR